-After 18 years researching, training practitioners and helping people with breathing disorders, I realise there is still plenty to learn about breathing.
+After 20 years researching, training practitioners and helping people with breathing disorders, I realise there is still plenty to learn about breathing.
 We are only now exploring the frontiers of this "lost art" and how it impacts on human health and well-being.
-I am reading James Nestor's book Breath: The New Science of a lost Art.
-It is one of the finest and most thoroughly researched books on breathing that I have read.
+James Nestor's book Breath: The New Science of a lost Art is one of the finest and most thoroughly researched books on breathing that I have read.

 300,000 years ago, Homo Sapiens had bigger skulls.
-Cooked food meant our heads shrank; alongside a growing brain, our airways got narrower.
-Urbanisation then led us to breathe less deeply and less healthily.
+Our heads shrank when we started cooking our food and chewed less.
+Alongside a growing brain, our airways got narrower.
+Urbanisation then led us to breathe more and less healthily.
 And so today more than 90% of us breathe incorrectly.

-We might have been breathing all our life, but we need to learn how to breathe properly!
+We have been breathing all our life, and yet we need to learn how to breathe properly!
 In Breath, James Nestor meets cutting-edge scientists at Harvard and experiments on himself in labs at Stanford to see the impact of bad breathing.
-He revives the lost, and recently scientifically proven, wisdom of swim coaches, Indian mystics, stern-faced Russian cardiologists, Czechoslovakian Olympians and New Jersey choral conductors – the world's foremost 'pulmonauts' – to show how breathing in specific patterns can trigger our bodies to absorb more oxygen, and he explains the benefits for everyone that result: from staying healthy and warding off anxiety, to improving focus and losing weight.Breath
+He revives the lost, and recently scientifically proven, wisdom of swim coaches, Indian mystics, stern-faced Russian cardiologists, Czechoslovakian Olympians and New Jersey choral conductors – the world's foremost 'pulmonauts' – to show how breathing in specific patterns can trigger our bodies to absorb more oxygen.
+He explains the science and the benefits of functional breathing in warding off anxiety, improving focus, sleeping better, saving our teeth, losing weight and, most of all, staying healthy.Breath

 is a fascinating ride through evolution, medicine and physiology – and extreme sports.
 But mostly it explores you.
 Structured as a journey with chapters from the mouth and nose through to the lungs and nervous system, it is non-fiction at its breath-taking best.